NBISweden/workshop-genome_assembly/exercises/exercise_4.md

 ![A k-mer histogram of the SRR492065 data.]()

-The homozygous peak in the histogram appears to be at 50x k-mer coverage.
+The homozygous peak in the histogram is at 49x k-mer coverage.

 The histogram is unusual because there is a higher than expected frequency of low frequency k-mers.